-Workplace conditions have come a long

-- Some women have successfully navigated roadblocks and risen within organizations. - Society is working on changing circumstances but progress is slow.
+- Workplace conditions have come a long way in the past few decades. - Some women have successfully navigated roadblocks and risen within organizations. - Society is working on changing circumstances but progress is slow.

 What Can We Do?

 Create a women's mentorship program and create an environment where issues can be discussed